 - 1. Traditional Chinese Medicine (TCM) is our passion it has been our educational focus since 1984. - 2.
-Most of our enrolments come from referral and recommendation. - 3.
-Our smaller size allows us to offer a personalised, student-centred learning experience. - 4.
+Our smaller size allows us to offer a personalised, student-centred learning experience. - 3.
+Most of our enrolments come from referral and recommendation. - 4.
 Our courses are practical all students apply their learning at our thriving clinic in Chinatown. - 5.
-Most of our teachers bring vast industry experience as TCM practitioners. - 6.
+Our students can take a study tour to China during their degree. - 6.
+Our teachers bring vast industry experience as TCM practitioners. - 7.
 Our Bachelor of TCM is fully accredited by the CMBA in all 3 divisions (Acupuncture, Herbal Dispensing and Herbal Medicine).